Senate set to consider a rebuke to Trump on Saudi Arabia

 "Frankly it's long past time for us to have a debate on the floor of the Senate about our relationship with Saudi Arabia particularly in the context of the murder of Jamal Khashoggi," Coons said.

-And Sen. Jack Reed, D-Rhode Island, the top Democrat on the Armed Services Committee and a foreign policy hawk, also came out in support of it after opposing it just six months ago.
-Reed's support was first reported by local Rhode Island press WPRI.
+And Sen. Jack Reed of Rhode Island, the top Democrat on the Armed Services Committee and a foreign policy hawk, also came out in support of it after opposing it just six months ago.
+Reed's support was first reported by Rhode Island's WPRI-TV.

 But the measure does have detractors who say the Senate should be cautious about interfering.
 Sen. Roy Blunt, R-Mo., said, "I still think that the Congress isn't the best place to provide for that kind of specific direction right now."